-The Instructional Materials Review Committee (IMRC) heard testimony on 11 books which was identified by Committee staff as potentially violating the regulation.
-Based on the staff recommendations and public testimony, IMRC recommended 7 titles be removed and 3 be retained.
+The Instructional Materials Review Committee (IMRC) heard testimony on 11 books that Committee staff identified as potentially violating the regulation.
+Based on the staff recommendations and public testimony, IMRC recommended removing seven titles and retaining three.
 They postponed the decision on one.

 The titles recommended to be removed are: